-And of course the Knight bus.
+And of course the Harry Potter Night bus

 The next area shows the puppets and has the models of some of our favourite characters.
 Charlotte was delighted to find Dobby, her favourite character.
 There are some clever screens which show you how the animation process works and where you can make Dobby move.
 Of course, Charlotte had to teach Dobby how to Floss.
 You can see it in our video.

 You can also see a moving Hedwig who looks so fluffy and even the freaky looking Voldemort baby.

 We enjoyed taking a stroll through Diagon alley and looking in all the shop windows.